 Stay Prepared All Year Long

-Lightning strikes, intense heat, freezing cold, massive rainfall and thunderstorms, high humidity, and high winds are all part of Tallahassee’s weather throughout the year.
+Lightning strikes, intense heat, freezing temperatures, massive rainfall and thunderstorms, high humidity, and high winds are all part of Tallahassee’s weather throughout the year.
 Staying prepared for severe weather may involve specific preparations for your particular circumstances.
 At the same time, we have in common those plans and procedures that none of us should ignore.

 Download your FREE severe weather guide!

 Your severe weather guide is designed to equip you with the basic information you need and help you find the professional assistance that should be sought in each of the areas represented.
-In each case, we have represented the best information available on the topic.
+In each case, we have presented the best information available on the topic.
 Download and keep it handy for quick reference.

 As you review the areas of important information provided here, you will find that there are some general guidelines that each of us should observe: